ubeeni/ubeeni/README.md

 ### Hi there 〰 my name is Yubin 👻
-> 🌱 I’m currently learning AI, Data Science ..
+> 🌱 I’m currently learning AI, Data Science, iOS ...
 >
 > 📬 How to reach me: yubin412@naver.com